orestispanago/Hikvision-downloader/README.md

 ### Hikvision-downloader

-1. Logs in to Hikvision camera website

-2. Selects thermal camera

-3. Downloads image

-### Non-python Requirements
+Download visible and thermal images from Hikvision IP camera using HTTP API.

+* Downloader scripts using sh, python selenium, wget and requests.
+The requests script is recommended.

+* Conversion from RGB to temperature using JSON min, max values

-Geckodriver must be installed on your system
+Selenium script requires geckodriver to be installed on your system

 ```
 sudo apt-get install firefox-geckodriver